steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 Similarly, if a task is aborted, temporary output on the local FS is removed.

-If a task dies while the committer is running, it is possible for data to be left on the local FS or as unfinished parts in S3.
+If a task dies while the committer is running, it is possible for data to be eft on the local FS or as unfinished parts in S3.
 Unfinished upload parts in S3 are not visible to table readers and are cleaned up following the rules in the target bucket's life-cycle policy.

 Failures during job commit are handled by deleting any files that have already been completed and aborting the remaining uploads.
 Because uploads are completed individually, the files that are deleted were visible to readers.

 If the process dies while the job committer is running, there are two possible failures:

 1. Some directories that would be replaced have been deleted, but no new data is visible.
 2. Some new data is visible but is not complete, and all replaced directories have been removed.
  Only complete files are visible.

 If the process dies during job commit, cleaning up is a manual process.
 File names include a UUID for each write so that files can be identified and removed.

 #### Failure during task execution

 All data is written to local temporary files; these need to be cleaned up.

-The job must ensure
-that the local (pending) data is purged.
-TODO: test this
+The job must ensure that the local (pending) data is purged. *TODO*: test this

 #### Failure during task commit